Kesha: Health problems

 On January 3, 2014, Kesha checked into Timberline Knolls Residential Treatment Center in Lemont, Illinois, for eating disorder treatment.
 Kesha's mother confirmed that Kesha was suffering from the eating disorder bulimia nervosa and that she has struggled with it since she was signed.
 She also alleged that Dr. Luke was partly to blame, saying Luke had told her to lose weight after he signed her, comparing the shape of her body to a refrigerator.
 Kesha completed her treatment on March 6, 2014, after spending two months in rehab.

+In her Self magazine cover, Kesha revealed that in 2022, she was diagnosed with common variable immunodeficiency, which made her feel fatigued every day.
+She assumed this was a result of being overworked.
+Kesha also revealed she almost died in January 2023 after a complication with freezing her eggs, and a few weeks later, she felt weak after a performance and was sent to the hospital for nine days.
+In an interview for Flood magazine, she revealed she was diagnosed with complex PTSD in 2023.

 Spiritual views

 Writing for Lenny Letter, Kesha stated that she views God as "nature and space and energy and the universe.
 My own interpretation of spirituality isn't important, because we all have our own.
 What matters is that I have something greater than me as an individual that helps bring me peace."
 According to pop culture magazine Paper, "Homophobia and false piety eventually alienated [her] from Christianity and she's since settled on a non-denominational cocktail of meditation, mindfulness, and astrology."
 Kesha said she is occasionally a nihilist.
 She is "obsessed with religion".